-The magnitude of the mobile Internet revolution will pressure current e-commerce business models, create apertures for new mobile Internet companies, engender a stream of change among established e-commerce paradigms, and lead to a reconfiguration of value propositions in many industries (Evans & Wurster, 1997).
+The magnitude of the mobile Internet revolution will pressure current ecommerce business models, create apertures for new mobile Internet compa-

+The authors gratefully acknowledge the Commonwealth Information Security Center at James Madison University for support of their research. nies, engender a stream of change among established e-commerce paradigms, and lead to a reconfiguration of value propositions in many industries (Evans & Wurster, 1997).
 However, m-commerce is still not without its limitations.
 The problems it must overcome include: uniform standards, ease of operation, security for transactions, minimum screen size, display type and bandwidth, billing services, and the relatively impoverished web sites.
-Due to current technological limitations, limited service availability, and varying mobile consumer behavior patterns, business strategies developed for m-commerce applications will find it necessary to emphasize differing characteristics than traditional e-commerce strategies (Barnett, Hodges & Wilshire, 2000; Datamonitor, 2000).
-Successful m-commerce providers will understand that consumers are unwilling to spend long periods "surfing" on these inherently less user-friendly wireless devices (Albright, 2000).
+Due to current technological limitations, limited service availability, and varying mobile consumer behavior patterns, business strategies developed for m-commerce applications will find it necessary to emphasize differing characteristics than traditional ecommerce strategies (Barnett, Hodges & Wilshire, 2000; Datamonitor, 2000).
+Successful m-commerce providers will understand that consumers are unwilling to spend long periods "surfing' on these inherently less user-friendly wireless devices (Albright, 2000).
 Wireless users demand packets of hyper-personalized information, not scaled-down versions of generic information.
 Therefore, technology-focused wireless Internet business models will be replaced by models which best integrate the unique characteristics of wireless m-commerce.
 As such, the long-term success of e-commerce may be partially dependent upon the successful development of effective consumer-oriented m-commerce business strategies.
 "Mobile commerce is per se not included in the traditional e-commerce market models.
 M-commerce will be able to increase the overall market for e-commerce, because of its unique value proposition of providing easily personalized, local goods and services anytime and anywhere" (Durlacher, 2000, p.
 12).